Michelly-Oliveira/Michelly-Oliveira/README.md

 🌱 I love to learn new things and apply the knowledge in pratical stuff.

-✨ Listen to music, play videogames, read and crochet are some of my hobbies.
+✨ Listening to music, playing videogames, reading and crocheting are some of my hobbies.

 ---